Learning mobility of individuals

 In order to ensure a seamless transition as possible from SEMP to Erasmus+ in the event of association, various preparations must be made now.
 The duration of the SEMP Call 2026 has been adjusted accordingly.
 It is also advantageous to start preparatory work as early as possible in connection with the Interinstitutional Agreements (IIA) and the digitisation of mobility management.

-In addition, we plan to provide general information about Erasmus+ opportunities to help you prepare your ECHE accreditation application and gain a basic understanding of the programme.
 This page is intended to help you plan for the transition and make the necessary preparations.
 It will be developed and expanded over the coming months.

 Important preparations